 The short answer is hell yes!
 But before we go further into how calculating the total addressable market can improve your marketing ROI, let’s first answer the question, “What is TAM?”

-The TAM, a.k.a. total addressable market, a.k.a. total available market- is a market research exercise that allows companies to precisely “size-up” their potential revenue growth for their offering, whether it be a product or a service.
+The TAM, a.k.a. total addressable market, a.k.a. total available market- is a market research exercise that allows companies and startups to precisely “size-up” their potential annual revenue growth for their offering, whether it be a specific product or a service.

-Often the Head of Marketing or a marketing analyst will calculate TAM when seeking investor funding, or to get buy-in from higher-ups.
+Often the Head of Marketing or a marketing analyst will calculate TAM when seeking potential investors, or to get buy-in from higher-ups.
 This is because TAM pinpoints the amount of effort that is needed for the company to be successful (capture reasonable market share and be profitable), how many potential customers they could have, and the potential for success based on the size of the TAM.

-Other times, Sales or Marketing teams run a TAM exercise to see if it’s worth selling/marketing to a new customer segment.
+Other times, Sales or Marketing teams run a TAM analysis to see if it’s worth selling/marketing a new product to new markets.
 Let’s take a second to unpack this a little more in the next section.